peishanh/Bagel-Main/readme.md

 ## For students

 Welcome to the Bagel Team!
+Make sure you join the Slack Channel to ensure you can contact us easily and quickly.
+Also, don't forget to ask us about getting your Genome Center keycard; it may come in handy!

 ### Background reading